odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/six.rst

 SIX
 ===

-Connecting a **SIX payment terminal** allows you to offer a fluid payment flow to your customers and ease the work of your cashiers.
+Connecting a SIX payment terminal allows you to offer a fluid payment flow to your customers and ease the work of your cashiers.

 .. warning::
+   - Starting in July 2022, it will **not** be possible anymore to connect and use a Six payment terminal in PoS.
-   Even though Worldline has acquired SIX Payment Services and both companies use Yomani payment terminals, the firmware they run is different.
-Terminals received from Worldline are, therefore, not compatible with this integration.
+   - Even though Worldline has recently acquired SIX Payment Services and both companies use Yomani payment terminals, the firmware they run is different.
+Terminals received from Worldline are therefore not compatible with this integration.

 Configuration
 =============